noelpinto47/Notes-By-Noel/README.md

 Additional styling customizations are in `_sass/custom/custom.scss`.

-## 📝 Contributing

-While this is a personal documentation site, suggestions and corrections are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 This project is open source and available under the MIT License.